scttcper/ngx-toastr/README.md

 titleClass: string = 'toast-title'; // class inside toast on title
 messageClass: string = 'toast-message'; // class inside toast on message
 tapToDismiss: boolean = true; // close on click
+onActivateTick: boolean = false; // fire a ApplicationRef.tick() from the toast component when activated.
+Might help show the toast if you are firing it from a websocket
 ```

 ### Override default settings